 - garnishes – lime wedge, bean sprouts, ¼ cup fresh basil (a must) and Thai basil really elevates this!

 Set your grain to cook on the stove.
 Quinoa is fastest!

-Set Instant Pot to saute function. ( Alternatively, you can cook this all on the stove in a heavy bottom pot or dutch oven.)
+Set Instant Pot to saute function. ( Alternatively, you can cook this all on the stove in a heavy bottom pot or dutch oven.
+See notes!)
 Heat oil and add shallot, ginger and garlic, and saute until fragrant and golden, about 2-3 minutes.
 Add chicken, stir, and just give a quick sear, just 2-3 minutes.
 Add red curry paste ( I like about 3 tablespoons for medium spicy), cook one minute, then add coconut milk, chicken bouillon cube, fish sauce, brown sugar and optional kefir lime leaves.
 Give a stir to combine.
-At this point, add any veggies that need longer cooking- like sweet potatoes, potatoes, parsnips, carrots or eggplant (cut into larger, 1 inch chunks).
+At this point, add any veggies that need longer cooking– like potatoes, parsnips, carrots, cauliflower (cut into larger, 1 inch chunks).

-Cook on high pressure for 8 minutes -(thighs will need 12 minutes) Quick release (throwing a towel over steam valve) and set back to saute function.
-Add any quick cooking veggies- snow peas, bell peppers, asparagus and simmer for 3-4 minutes or until veggies are just tender, yet still bright and snappy.
+Pressure Cook breasts on high pressure for 6 minutes (thighs will need 9 minutes).
+Manually release, open lid and set back to saute function.
+Simmer sauce down a bit to reduce it, and add any quick-cooking veggies- snow peas, bell peppers, asparagus and simmer for 3-4 minutes or until veggies are just tender, yet still bright and snappy.